 Arts Education Grade 6 - Identity Grade 7 - Place Grade 8 - Social Issues Grade 9 - Taking Action Mathematics P6.3 Extend understanding of patterns and relationships by using expressions involving variables [in dance, drama, music, and visual art].
 SS7.3 Demonstrate an understanding of 2-D relationships involving lines and angles [in visual art].
 SS8.4 Demonstrate an understanding of tessellation by: creating tessellations [in visual art].
 SS9.4 Demonstrate understanding of line and rotation symmetry [in dance and visual art].
-Science describe, and appreciate the diversity of living things in local and other ecosystems [as expressed by Saskatchewan artists].
-IN6.1 Evaluate and represent personal beliefs and values by determining how culture and appreciate the diversity of living thome ecosystems change in response to natural (e.g., ecological succession) and human practices that productivity a species distribution and water environ [e.g., social issemble for impact of human habitation on the natural environment cultural diversity and human practices that productivity a species distribution and human practices that productivity a species distribution and water environ [e.g., social issemble for impact of human habitation on the natural environment cultural diversity and human practices that productivity a species distribution artists].
+Science DL6.1 Recognize, describe, and appreciate the diversity of living things in local and other ecosystems [as expressed by Saskatchewan artists].
+IE7.4 Analyze how ecosystems change in response to natural (e.g., ecological succession) and human influences [in relation to one's place in Saskatchewan].
 WS8.3 Analyze natural factors and human practices that affect productivity and species distribution in marine and fresh water environments [e.g., social issues].
 CE9.4 Critique impacts of electrical energy production and distribution in Saskatchewan [e.g., express student perspectives through the arts].
-Social Studies IN8.1 Investigate the meaning of culture and the origins of Canadian cultural diversity [as expressed through the arts].
+Social Studies IN6.1 Evaluate and represent personal beliefs and values by determining how culture and place influence them [identity].
+DR7.2 Appraise the impact of human habitation on the natural environment [place] in Canada IN8.1 Investigate the meaning of culture and the origins of Canadian cultural diversity [as expressed through the arts].
 PA9.3 Investigate the roles and responsibilities of citizens in contemporary Canada [e.g., express student perspectives through the arts].
 Physical Education Refer to the following chart entitled "Dance in Arts Education and Physical Education" to determine connections and distinctions between dance in the two areas of study.